Distribution & Proportions

 Result:

-• Donut chart with three segments (green, yellow, red)
+• Doughnut chart with three segments (green, blue, red)

 • Matching legend with colored bullets and percentages